RealTesseract/Tesseract/README.md

 -------------
 Tesseract is the new advanced server software based on PocketMine-MP!<br>
 <br>
-### NOTE: Tesseract has been updated to Minecraft 1.0 but there are still a lot of bugs.
+## NOTE: Tesseract has been updated to Minecraft 1.0 but there are still a lot of bugs.
 Please report them in our issue tracker.
+## Notice: Report any issues and we will try to fix them for you.

 ##Builds